openfaas/openfaas-cloud/docs/README.md

 Install Minio with helm

 ```
-helm install --name cloud-minio --namespace openfaas \
+helm install --name minio --namespace openfaas \
    --set accessKey=$ACCESS_KEY,secretKey=$SECRET_KEY,replicas=1,persistence.enabled=false,service.port=9000,service.type=NodePort \
   stable/minio
 ```

-The value of the `--name` flag should be the name of the service we want to create and in our case the name is `cloud-minio`
+The value of the `--name` flag should be the name of the service we want to create and in our case the name is `minio`

 The URL is formatted like so: